freenas/freenas-docs/userguide/sharing.rst

    NTFS, UFS, or ZFS is placed on the block device, care must be taken that only one initiator at a time has read/write access or the result will be filesystem corruption.
-If multiple clients need access to the same data on a non-clustered filesystem, use CIFS or NFS instead of iSCSI, or create multiple iSCSI targets (one per client).
+If multiple clients need access to the same data on a non-clustered filesystem, use SMB or NFS instead of iSCSI, or create multiple iSCSI targets (one per client).